jlperona-teaching/ecs154a-winter20/lab3/lab3.rst

 * pipe ``stdout`` to your specified file
 * ``diff`` that file with the correct output for that problem

-If you're familiar with bash scripting, you can turn the above into a bash script to save some time.
+If you're familiar with bash scripting, you can turn the above into a script to save some time.
 Using command line arguments for that script could let you reuse the script between circuits.

 Checking for Correctness